Sacraments

 BAPTISMS

-Baptisms are celebrated on Sundays at 11.45am.
+Baptisms are celebrated on a Sunday at 11.45am.

-If you wish to book a Baptism, please complete all the details on the form below and submit.
+If you wish to book a Baptism, please complete ALL the details on the form below and submit.

 reconciliation